evanarlian/python-module-fish-completion/README.md

 # TODO
 * BUG: `python -m<TAB>` will crash, to prevent that, use space after `-m`, like this `python -m <TAB>`.
 This bug affects my `uv` completion as well.
+* BUG: `uv run -m` might not work correctly since it uses `python` during candidate generation, the correct usage should be `uv run python`.
+The fix would be to duplicate the function
 * Wait for fish 4.0 rust update and revisit the reference for python autocomplete